yuan-116/Python_Data_Analysis_Project/README.md

 > **Note:**
 > This project was completed as part of a group effort.
 > It covers a wide range of data analysis topics across multiple areas.
-> Given the project's large scope, this README focuses mainly on the part I was responsible for — an in-depth analysis of the relationship between client credit limits and their spending behaviors — which I believe is particularly meaningful and demonstrates strong business insight.
+> Given the project's large scope, this README focuses on — an in-depth analysis of the relationship between client credit limits and their spending behaviors — which I believe is particularly meaningful and demonstrates strong business insight.

 ---

-## My Contribution: Credit Limit vs Spending Behavior Analysis
+## Credit Limit vs Spending Behavior Analysis

 I specifically led the analysis for **Research Question 2**, which focused on exploring how client spending behavior relates to their credit limits.